Explicit Riemann-Roch spaces in the Hilbert class field: Free commutative actions

 \begin{proposition} Assume the hypotheses at the beginning of Section~\ref{sec:curveact} with $\tau$ abelian and unramified and $\bK$ algebraically closed.
 Write $\co = \co_p\times \co_{p'}$ where $\co_p$ is the largest power of $p$ dividing $\co$.
 Let $c$ be a divisor class of degree $g_X-1$ on $X$ and let $\tau^\star(c)$ be its pullback on $Y$.
 If the class $\tau^\star(c)$ is effective then $c$ is the sum of an effective class of degree $g_X-1$ and a class of degree $0$ annihilated by $\tau^\star$ and by $\co_{p'}$. \end{proposition}

 \proof From \cite[\S 14]{coez}.
 Let $D$ be a divisor in $c$ and let $E$ be the pullback of $D$ by $\tau$.
 We assume that $\tau^\star(c)$ is effective.
 The space $H^0(Y, \cO_Y(E))$ is non-zero and is acted on by $G$.
-Let $f$ be an eigenvector for this action.
+Recall that a finite set of commuting endomorphisms of a finite dimensional vector space over an algebraically closed field has a common eigenvector.
+Let $f$ be such an eigenvector for the action of $G$.
 The divisor of $f$ is $J-E$ where $J$ is effective and stable under the action of $G$.
 So there exists an effective divisor $I$ on $X$ such that $J$ is the pullback of $I$ by $\tau$.
 And the class of $I-D$ is annihilated by $\tau^\star$.
 It is also annihilated by $\co_{p'}$ because $f^{\co_{p'}}$ is invariant by $G$. $\Box$